-- Interior permits must be affixed to the inside rear windshield, lower corner, driver's side. - Transferable permits are interior permits attached to a piece of plexiglass and hung on the rearview mirror.
+- Interior permits must be affixed to the inside rear windshield, lower corner, driver's side. - permits attached to a piece of plexiglass and hung on the rearview mirror.
 The purpose of the transferable permit is to give the resident the option of moving the permit between vehicles.
-While this type of permit may be transferred, it is assigned to the specific vehicle registered with Fairlington Villages by the owner/
+While this type of permit PARKING continues may be transferred, it is assigned to the specific vehicle registered with Fairlington Villages by the owner/ tenant.
+In addition to presenting current registration for the vehicle and proof of residency, the owner/tenant must sign an agreement accepting full responsibility should the vehicle be towed because the transferable permit could not be observed.
+Current transferable permits must be exchanged to receive the new permit.